acageduser/spooky-game/README.md

 /* Author: Jalen Lewis, Ryan Livinghouse, Angel Cruz              */ /* Major: Information Technology/Game Development                 */
 /* Creation Date: September 10, 2024                              */
-/* Due Date: September 18, 2024                                   */
+/* Due Date: September 25, 2024                                   */
 /* Course: CSC240 020                                             */
 /* Professor Name: Griffin Nye                                    */
-/* Assignment: Assignment 2- Asset & Room Creation Fall 2024      */
+/* Assignment: Assignment 4 - Animation Fall 2024                 */
 /* Filename: README.txt                                           */
-/* Purpose: This file contains the needed sources that distinguish*/ /* our assets from assets we pulled off the internet.             */ /*                                                                */ /******************************************************************/
+/* Purpose: This file contains the needed sources that distinguish*/ /* our assets from assets we pulled off the internet.
+It also     */ /* includes our revision proof per student.                       */ /******************************************************************/

 This project was created using our own assets as well as assets from the internet.